Pre-Master's

 How will I be assessed?

-Each module will have an assessment schedule, which will be completed by the end of the appropriate semester, and will include formative and summative assignments and other assessment tasks.
+Each module will have an assessment schedule, which will be completed by the end of the appropriate semester.
 Assessments will be designed to demonstrate learning across the individual modules of the programme and to allow you to experience a wide range of the assessment methods used in UK postgraduate programmes.
-Assessments will normally include coursework, essays, reports and other structured assignments, oral examination and unseen written examinations.All students study English for Academic Purposes.

 Programme details: